HamStudy/examtools-docs/content/docs/cve/Zoom.md

 ## Single-Room Zoom

-Many teams run small exam sessions with a half-a-dozen VEs and applicants and sequentially test one applicants at a time.
+Many teams run small exam sessions with a half-a-dozen VEs and applicants and sequentially test one applicant at a time.
 This is the simplest way to use Zoom and is **highly recommended** for new teams to start out with.
 Even this _single-room_ model has a lot of moving parts that you'll need to master in order to run a successful VE session.